 In the Selfly Store use case, RFID is used to recognize the products inside the Selfly Intelligent Cabinet.

 Every item inside the Selfly Intelligent Cabinet is tagged with an RFID tag, giving each products a unique identity.
 The RFID readers on the Selfly Intelligent Cabinet shelves keep track of the cabinet inventory in real time.
-All the data is stored on Selfly eCommerce Platform.
+All the data is stored on Selfly Cloud.
 Thanks to this, Selfly Store operators know exactly the stock of each Selfly Intelligent Cabinet, the products that have been sold or that need to be re-stocked, cutting down the need for manual labor.
 The sustainable ECO RFID tags used on products have an anti-tamper feature preventing any attempts to remove the tag from the product before the purchase transaction is completed.